 12. You Have an Off-Balance Credit Mix

-Your credit “mix” refers to the variety of credit types you have on your report and accounts for about 10 percent of your FICO score.
-When you only have one type of credit on your report — such as credit cards — it’s likely your scores will suffer due to lack of information.
+Your credit “mix” refers to the variety of credit types you have on your report and accounts for about 10% of your FICO score.
+When you only have one type of credit on your report — such as credit cards — it’s likely your score will suffer due to lack of information.

 That doesn’t mean you need to open several accounts you won’t use.
 But Kelly said you should have at least one credit card and keep it active by using it to pay utility bills, gas or other regular expenses — and then pay it in full each month.
 Also, consider getting a rewards card so you can earn cash back or points for free travel.